informalsystems/vdd/blockchain/blockchain.md

 (Merkleroot) of the fields in the header)

 #### **[TMBC-INV-COMMIT]**:
 TODO: what is to say about signatures.
-Votes?
+Votes? subset of validator of previous block

 ## Failure model